KristenEBrown/codeConventions/javaCodeConventions.md

 - `a < b ? a : b`                //Bad

 ### Caught Exceptions
 It is best practice to **always** handle a caught exception.
-If it is truly appropriate to take no action inside a catch block, justify your reasoning inside a catch block. </br>
+If it is truly appropriate to take no action inside a catch block, justify your reasoning inside that catch block. </br>
 In tests, if the caught exception is expected to be thrown, a commented is not needed as long as the error name starts with `expected.